ChilliVanHot/bar-booking/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+run ng build --prod --output-hashing none --single-bundle true Run `http-server ./dist/bar-booking -p 8082` for a dev server.
+Navigate to `http://localhost:8082`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding